AdedoyinAA/Capstone-Project/etl-pipeline/README.md

 python -m scripts.run_etl test
 ```

+N.B: After downloading/extracting the CSVs, you only need to keep the `boxscore.csv`, `games.csv`, `player_info.csv` and `salaries.csv` files.
+The rest can be deleted from the `data/raw` directory.

-N.B: On Mac/Linux, everytime the pipeline is executed, the entire dataset would be downloaded from Kaggle.
+On Mac/Linux, everytime the pipeline is executed, the entire dataset would be downloaded from Kaggle.
 To prevent this, you can comment out the `extract_csvs()` function in the `src/extract/extract_boxscores.py` file.